The Best Fitness Subscriptions Worth the Money: Peloton, ClassPass, Alo Moves

 Peloton

 Peloton may very well be the most prevalent app in the world of fitness subscriptions.
-The stationary bike -- which got a big signal boost thanks to the recent Sex and the City reboot, And Just Like That – is widely regarded as the go-to, luxury, at-home workout purchase.
-But the Peloton app goes beyond its pricey bike (and lesser-known but just as costly treadmill).
+The stationary bike is widely regarded as the go-to, luxury, at-home workout purchase.
+But the Peloton app goes beyond its pricey bike (and lesser-known but just as costly treadmill and rowing machines).
 A subscription to the app grants access to thousands of classes across 10 workout categories, many of which require little to no equipment.

-Beyond Peloton's popular cycling classes, there's also yoga, cardio, pilates, barre, meditation, treadmill running, stretching, bootcamp classes and audio-only outdoor running guides.
-If you want to take part in the spin classes, any stationary bike with a resting place up front for a smartphone or tablet will do the trick.
-Same goes for the treadmill classes.
+Beyond Peloton's popular cycling classes, there's yoga, cardio, pilates, barre, meditation, treadmill running, stretching, boot camp classes and audio-only outdoor running guides.
+If you want to take part in spin classes, any stationary bike with a resting place up front for a smartphone or tablet will do the trick.
+The same goes for the treadmill classes.
 On-demand and live classes can be streamed via the Peloton app on a smartphone, tablet or smart TV.

 Peloton is great with user engagement, bringing social elements into the app, with the option to follow friends, take part in classes together and even seek virtual achievement badges via workout class milestones.
 The app also boasts interesting collaboration series, such as an Artist Series, where workouts feature playlists from a specific artist such as Beyoncé or the Beatles.